 1 ½ tsp. salt

 2 Add the one remaining tablespoon of oil, heat the pan to medium, then add the onion, pepper, and bok choy.
 Cook, stirring occasionally until the vegetables are nearly done.
 Add the paprika, cumin, the oregano and another half teaspoon of salt, the Worchester sauce and pepper.
-Cook a minute or two more and add the sausage and cook two more minutes.
+Cook a minute or two more o medium low and add the sausage and cook two more minutes.
 Lower the heat, and add the garlic and cook 2-3 minutes more.
 Stir in the string beans.
-Add the half cup of water, bring to a low simmer, cover the pan, and cook about 3-5 minutes, watching that the sausage loses all its pink color.
+Add the half cup of water, bring to a low simmer, cover the pan, and cook about 3-5 minutes, until the sausage loses its pink color.

 3 Uncover and stir in the potatoes.
 Add another half teaspoon of salt.
 Mix the small amount of water with the cornstarch until smooth.
-Stir the mixture into the skillet, and stir until a gentle boil begins, about 2-3 minutes.
+Stir the mixture until a gentle boil begins, about 2-3 minutes.
 Cook on low for 1-2 minutes until the food is hot and the sauce has thickened.

 4 Taste and adjust seasoning and serve hot or very warm.